PythonZero/CodeSnippets/Python/LookupDictListProgramatically.md

         e.g. to access x[1][2]["a"][3], the rule should be { "rule1": (lambda x: x[1][2]["a"], 3)}
         * NOTE: the last value must be separated as a 2nd item in the tuple
-    :param set: If false, only gets the item.
+    :param set_: If false, only gets the item.
-                *WARNING* If True, replaces (or adds) the item.
+                *WARNING* If True, sets the item (replaces or adds).
     :param value: The value that will be set.
 This is only used if set=True
     :return: The value get/set
     """